-In this paper, the focus was on the effect of polyacrylamide solution on CO2 diffusion, without considering the cross-linker properties.
-The diffusion process of CO2 being plugged by a polyacrylamide solution was elaborated upon by using the pressure curves of diffusion experiments and SEM microscopic images.
+In this paper, the focus was on the effect of polyacrylamide solution on CO2 diffusion without considering the properties after the addition of cross-linking agent.
+The diffusion process of CO2 being plugged by a polyacrylamide solution was elaborated upon using the pressure curves of diffusion experiments and SEM microscopic images.
 The amount of CO2 intrusion in the core of a saturated polyacrylamide solution was quantified by the mathematical model of CO2 diffusion.
 Meanwhile, the effects of polyacrylamide molecular weight, concentration, ambient pressure, temperature, and pore size on the sealing effect were clarified.
-The results of this paper provide a new calculation method for evaluating the performance of polymers on CO2 sequestration that can determine the adaptation results of polymer solutions on CO2 sequestration more accurately and quickly.
+The results of this paper provide a new calculation method for evaluating the performance of polymers on CO2 sequestration.

 2. Experiment and Methodology

 2.1.
-Materials
+Materials and apparatus

-2.1.1.
-Polymers and gas samples

-The partially hydrolyzed polyacrylamide used in the experiments was produced by Henan Aisen Environmental Protection Co.
-The molecular weight of the polymers used in the experimental process was 12 million and 19 million, and the solid content was 90.6% and 89.4%, respectively.
-Polyacrylamide powder was prepared as a master batch of 5000 ppm, and further dilution was carried out to prepare solutions with 800 ppm and 2000 ppm concentrations.
-The CO2 gas sample was produced by Teng Yun Gas Co., Ltd. with a purity of 99.9%.
+The partially hydrolyzed polyacrylamide used in the experiments was produced by Henan Aisen Environmental Protection Co., Ltd., China, using polymers with molecular weights of 12 million and 19 million, and the content was 90.6% and 89.4%, respectively.
+The mother solution with a concentration of 5000 ppm was prepared using polyacrylamide powder, and further dilution was carried out to prepare solutions with 800 ppm and 2000 ppm concentrations.
+The CO2 with the purity of 99.9% as the diffusion phase was produced by Teng Yun Gas Co., Ltd., China.
+Artificial sandstone cores were used as porous media with almost identical permeability and porosity, eliminating the influence of the cores on the results.

-2.1.2.
-Core

-Diffusion experiments were conducted using manufactured sandstone core samples with almost identical permeability and porosity, therefore eliminating the influence of cores on the results.
 The basic physical information of the core is shown in Table 1.
+A high temperature-high pressure reaction kettle, a gas booster system (a pressure vessel and a booster pump), a pressure detection system, a CO2 gas source, and a thermostat were used in experiments.
+The reaction kettle was equipped with an electronically controlled heating system and a fluid stirrer, which could set the temperature and ensure the constant temperature of the gas in the reactor.
+The pressure detection system connected to the reactor enabled accurate pressure detection during CO2 diffusion.

 Table 1 Core physical parameters